 Bought in Jul 2019, PCB mark "ZL01R4".
 The device came with an IR remote and supported several steady-color and color-fade modes as well as a standby timer.

 I removed the top PCB and replaced it with an Arduino Nano, TP4056 LiIon controller, and a WS2812 LED circle.

 The Arduino Nano board consumes ~17mA even when powered down, probably due to its USB-TTL converter.
 There are hacks to fix this, but I did not perform them yet.

 Battery runtime ranges from 1 to 6 hours depending on RGB mode.

 Blinkencat 4 and 5 (stock)

-Bought in Sep 2019.
-The blinkencat uses a redesigned PCB with significantly brighter warm-white LEDs and uses a diffusor.
+Bought in Sep 2019, PCB marks "XSG139B3A 2018.8.22V2.1".
+The blinkencats have a redesigned PCB with significantly brighter warm-white LEDs and a diffusor.
 I have not modified them yet.